shyamvkansagra/slate/source/includes/_wishlistButton.md

-empi | int/string | External product master id (if there is a group product id with different variant ids) iu | string | Image-uri - Without protocol so protocol can be decided while rendering to http or https pr | float | Price
-For response | function | A callback function, which takes a single argument (JSON response from the swym service)
+empi | int/string | External product master id (if there is a group product id with different variant ids) iu | string | Image-uri - Without protocol so protocol can be decided while rendering to http or https pr | float | Price cprops<span>optional</span> | object | data object that can be used to pass any custom data about the event hashtags<span>optional</span> | array | array of wishlist collections to which this product needs to be added For response | function | A callback function, which takes a single argument (JSON response from the swym service)

 In the example, the request adds the product variant to the wishlist.